orsonteodoro/gcf2/README.md

 problematic packages especially for those packages that do not provide a production version of the library (depending on if steps 20-21 will not be performed) but install the designed to fail fuzzed one.

+After step 6, it's recommended to re-build at least the highest slot of the clang toolchain only if clang hasn't been built against the latest gcc and glibc yet.
+This is because LLVM references gcc and glibc packages in ldd for some reason.

 Step 7 is to make an unCFIed backup of the @system set in /bak before breaking it with CFI violations that will likely cause an interruption in the build